Shardy Lattice Node: Architecture & Verifiable Compute

 1.1 The Threading Model

-- UI/Host Thread: Handles the React-based frontend, user interactions, and the primary WebSocket connection to the Orchestrator.
-It acts as the traffic controller, routing binary task frames to the appropriate compute context.
+- UI/Host Thread: Handles the React frontend, user interaction, and the WebSocket connection to the Orchestrator.
+It routes binary task frames to the compute worker and sends ACK/progress/results back to the server.

 - Compute Worker (